metalc0der/logsifier/README.md

 5. In config/app.php add 'Logsifier' => Metalcoder\Logsifier\Logsifier::class, to the aliases section.
 6. In config/app.php add Maatwebsite\Excel\ExcelServiceProvider::class, to the providers section.
 7. In config/app.php add 'Excel' => Maatwebsite\Excel\Facades\Excel::class, to the aliases section.
+8. Make php artisan vendor:publish
-8. Now you are ready to go.
+9. Now you are ready to go.

 ## API Reference